vyapp/vy/INTRO.md

 ### Scroll one line down

 This Key-Command is implemented in NORMAL mode as the one to scroll one line up.
-Open a file with a considerable number of pages then press
+Open a file with a considerable number of pages then press.

     <Key-s>